miyeung/whyem-etl/README.md

 This far more easier solution has good results:

 - Only a few minutes is needed to process the data at rest when starting the database
-- Most of the processing is done on database side
+- Most of the processing is done on the database side
 - Developers can use SQL-like (filter, group by...) to get the right information instead of doing ad-hoc transformations in Python
 - Total control on the transformation code
 - Ease of maintenance using interfaces.

 The major downside to this approach is the data quality issue.
-Considering continents as rectangles (that can not be pivoted) is raw approximation: the rectangles will never match the boundaries of continents.
+Considering continents as rectangles (that can not be pivoted) is a raw approximation: the rectangles will never match the boundaries of continents.

 By adding the success_rate, it helped be to know if many rows were not labeled or not.
-However it does not solve the issue of low quality rectangle approximation.
+However, it does not solve the issue of low-quality rectangle approximation.
 To improve the data quality, I would favor an iterative approach:

 - Visualize a scatter-plotting of positions using Jupyter and Matplolib to check the rectangles
 - Refine the rectangles positions and size.
 - When rectangles is not precise enough, it might be interesting to try another shape.